CleverCloud/documentation/content/guides/tutorial-laravel.md

 ```

-This configuration specifies that all proxies are trusted, allowing Laravel to seamlessly recognize HTTP requests in the presence of a proxy.
+This environment variable exists in any Clever Cloud instance.
+This configuration specifies that Clever Cloud proxies are trusted, allowing Laravel to seamlessly recognize HTTP requests in the presence of a proxy.

 {{< readfile file="deploy-git.md" >}}